ably/ably-php/README.md

 ## Known Limitations

 Currently, this SDK only supports [Ably REST](https://www.ably.io/documentation/rest).
-However, you can use the [MQTT adapter](https://www.ably.io/documentation/mqtt) to implement [Ably's Realtime](https://www.ably.io/documentation/realtime) features using [PHP](https://github.com/mgdm/Mosquitto-PHP).
+However, you can use the [MQTT adapter](https://www.ably.io/documentation/mqtt) to implement [Ably's Realtime](https://www.ably.io/documentation/realtime) features using [Mosquitto PHP](https://github.com/mgdm/Mosquitto-PHP).

 This SDK is *not compatible* with some of the Ably features: